Regularity in time along the coarse scale flow for the incompressible Euler equations: Introduction

 Our last demonstration of time regularity concerns the smoothness of trajectories of incompressible Euler flows.
-Theorem \ref{thm:genThm} recovers in the periodic setting the well known result that the particle trajectories of classical solutions to the Euler equations (more precisely, solutions in the class $C_t C_x^\a$ with $\a > 1$) are smooth curves.
-This fact was first proven by Chemin in the setting of the full space \cite{chemin2d, cheminReg} and generalized to bounded domains in \cite{katoBdrySmooth}.
-In dimension $2$, the smoothness of trajectories is known under weaker regularity assumptions such as bounded vorticity \cite{serfati2d, gamblin, sueur}.
-In fact, starting with the investigations of \cite{serfatiAnalytic}, it has been shown for classical solutions that the particle trajectories and even the motion of a rigid body immersed in an incompressible fluid are analytic in time \cite{gamblin, glassSueTak, sueur}.
-We refer to \cite{sueur} for a summary of this activity, and also note the more recent proofs of \cite{shnAnalytic} and \cite{frischRide}.
+Theorem~\ref{thm:smoothTraject} that follows recovers in the periodic setting the well known result that the particle trajectories of classical solutions to the Euler equations (more precisely, solutions in the class $L_t^\infty C_x^\a$ with $\a > 1$) are smooth curves.
+This fact was first proven by Chemin in the setting of $\R^d$ \cite{chemin2d, cheminReg} and generalized to bounded domains in \cite{katoBdrySmooth}.
+In dimension $2$, the smoothness of trajectories is known in spaces with bounded vorticity in which the Euler equations are well-posed \cite{serfati2d, gamblin, sueur}.
+In fact, starting with the investigations of \cite{serfatiAnalytic}, it has been shown for classical, $C^{1,\a}$ solutions that the particle trajectories and even the motion of a rigid body immersed in an incompressible fluid are analytic in time \cite{gamblin, glassSueTak, sueur}.
+We refer to \cite{sueur} for a summary of this activity, and also note the more recent proofs of \cite{shnAnalytic} and \cite{frischRide} along with the work of \cite{constantin2015analyticity} on more general, well-posed incompressible equations.

 The above works on the smoothness of trajectories all rely on the existence and local well-posedness theory for the Euler equations and in many cases proceed in Lagrangian coordinates.
-None of these ingredients are available in our setting, as we consider $v \in C_t C_x^\a$ with fractional regularity $\a < 1$.
-For this class of velocities, the particle trajectories may fail to be unique and it is not known whether a sensible flow map can be defined or whether uniqueness holds for the initial value problem.
-In dimensions $3$ and higher, the existence and local well-posedness theory for Euler is restricted to velocity fields which have regularity in space that is strictly better than $C^1$ (see \cite{pak2004existence} for a critical result in this direction).
-In fact, an example of \cite{bardTiti} shows that solutions to the $3$D Euler equations can immediately lose regularity in $C^\a$ for any $\a < 1$ (even when the zero viscosity limit is unique), and nonuniqueness of solutions to the initial value problem is known for $\a < 1/5$ \cite{isett}.
+None of these ingredients are available in our setting, as we consider $v \in L_t^\infty C_x^\a$ with fractional regularity $\a < 1$.
+For velocity fields with this regularity, particle trajectories may fail to be unique and it is not known whether a sensible flow map can be defined or whether uniqueness holds for the Euler initial value problem.
+In dimensions $3$ and higher, the existence and local well-posedness theory for Euler is restricted to velocity fields that have regularity in space that is strictly better than $C^1$ (see \cite{pak2004existence} for a critical result in this direction).
+In fact, an example of \cite{bardTiti} shows that solutions to the $3$D Euler equations can instantaneously lose regularity in $C^\a$ for any $\a < 1$ (even when the zero viscosity limit is unique), and nonuniqueness of solutions to the initial value problem is known for $\a < 1/3$ \cite{isettOnsag}.